AmielDeLosReyes/Church-Management-System/README.md

 ### Phase 1: Membership Information and Attendance System

-In the initial phase, we've automated the membership information and attendance systems.
-A web application, accessible only on our local church network, serves as the central hub for storing membership information in a secure database.
-Each member is assigned a unique Membership Identification Number, accompanied by a QR Code stored as an image.
-An automated email is sent to members containing their QR Code, which is crucial for the Attendance System.
+In the inaugural phase, we've automated membership information and attendance tracking.
+A web application, accessible exclusively on our local church network, acts as the central hub for secure storage of membership details.
+Each member receives a unique Membership Identification Number and a QR Code through automated emails.
+This QR Code is pivotal for the Attendance System.

-For the Attendance System, a dedicated computer equipped with a QR Code scanner is stationed at the church entrance.
-Members present their emailed QR Code upon entry, and the system automatically registers their attendance.
+For the Attendance System, a dedicated computer at the church entrance equipped with a QR Code scanner facilitates effortless attendance registration.
+Members simply present their emailed QR Code, and the system seamlessly records their attendance.

 ## Future Phases

-Our vision for the Church Management System encompasses automating all aspects of church administration, including Financial Reports, Events Organizing, News, Calendar of Activities, and more.
-This integrated system aims to consolidate various church processes into a single, efficient solution.
+Our vision for the Church Management System extends beyond automation.
+We aim to automate all facets of church administration, encompassing Financial Reports, Events Organizing, News, Calendar of Activities, and more.
+This integrated solution aims to consolidate various church processes into a singular, efficient system.

 ## Tech Stack

-The Church Management System is developed using the following technologies:
+The Church Management System is crafted with cutting-edge technologies:

-- **PHP CodeIgniter:** Providing a robust framework for web application development.
+- **PHP CodeIgniter:** A robust framework for seamless web application development.
 - **HTML5/CSS3:** Ensuring a modern and responsive user interface.
 - **Bootstrap:** Enhancing the overall design and user experience.
 - **MariaDB, MySQL:** Serving as the reliable database management systems.